Here are some resources for both students and faculty regarding Independent Majors:

 Using the latest information available concerning when courses will be offered (see course sequencing tables in the Berea College Catalog and consult with Department Chairs), prepare a Curriculum Plan showing how the degree will be completed in their current and remaining terms.
 This Curriculum Plan must be reviewed and approved by the Independent Major advisors.
 Additional approvals for the curriculum itself and the title of the Independent Major must be obtained from the Chairs of all departments in which two or more courses in the major are required (including core, capstone, and collateral courses).
 The student then meets with a College reference librarian to assess available resources for the Independent Major curriculum.
 The student also will prepare a list of other resources (people, centers, institutions, museums, etc.) available to the student to support the proposed major.
 The student and Independent Major advisors all must sign the cover sheet after careful review of the completed proposal.

-Completed proposals with all required signatures are submitted by the deadline each regular term to the Associate Vice President and Dean of Curriculum and Student Success (located in Suite 320, Lincoln Hall), liaison to the Academic Program Council (APC).
-The Council and/or Associate Vice President and Dean of Curriculum and Student Success may accept, reject, or request that the student modify and resubmit the proposal.
+Completed proposals with all required signatures are submitted by the deadline each regular term to the Associate Provost (located in Suite 320, Lincoln Hall), liaison to the Academic Program Council (APC).
+The Council and/or Associate Provost may accept, reject, or request that the student modify and resubmit the proposal.
 If approved, copies of the final version are sent to the student and the Independent Major advisors and the original is kept in the student’s file in the Office of the Registrar.

 Proposals are subject to the following guidelines: